 IBCLCs are medically trained health care professionals that specialize in the clinical management of breastfeeding.
 IBCLCs are certified by the International Board of Lactation Consultant Examiners under the direction of the US National Commission for Certifying Agencies and are required to have health sciences training as part of their requisite experience.
 If you’re interested in learning more, check out the International Lactation Consultant Organization, which is a non-government organization in relationship with the United Nations and World Health Organizations.

-Some other resources of interest for any of these support roles include the World Health Organization Breastfeeding Counselling Training Course, which is available as a PDF download on their website.
-Also worth checking out is the Lactation Education Accreditation and Approval Review Committee, a non-profit organization responsible for reviewing lactation education programs and granting formal recognition to those programs that qualify.
+Some other resources of interest for any of these support roles include the Lactation Education Accreditation and Approval Review Committee, a non-profit organization responsible for reviewing lactation education programs and granting formal recognition to those programs that qualify.
 Their website includes helpful links and information.
 Your state health department may also offer training and certification for breastfeeding educators or counselors; the Texas Department of State Health Services, for example, has a program to become a Trained Breastfeeding Educator.
 Check with your state health department or local WIC office to see if they offer any training programs or courses.

 The table below summarizes many of the training organizations that are available in the United States.
 Research and compare the organizations before committing to one and if possible, talk with trainees who have gone through the programs.